 On March 9, 1997, rapper Christopher Wallace, better known as The Notorious B.I.G., was gunned down.
 He was only 24 years old.
 His 1994 album Ready to Die had made him a superstar.
 His 1997 album Life After Death, released just two weeks after his death, immortalized him.

 Devastated over the loss of his best friend, rapper Sean “Puff Daddy” Combs wrote a tribute around samples of The Police’s 1983 #1 hit “Every Breath You Take.”
 Combs tapped singer Faith Evans, B.I.G.’s widow, to sing the song with him alongside R&B group 112.
 The song made its chart debut on June 14, 1997.
 It was huge from the onset.
-According to the 2001 Guinness World Records British Hit Singles book edited by Dave Roberts, it was the first to debut at #1 in both the United States and England.
+According to the Guinness World Records British Hit Singles, it was the first to debut at #1 in both the United States and England.
 DR It was only the fifth song in history to debut atop the U.S. Billboard Hot 100 chart.
 (See full list here).

-1997 proved a mixed blessing for Combs.
+1997 was a mixed blessing for Combs.
 Even as he mourned his friend, he capped one of the most successful years in pop history.
 His song “Can’t Nobody Hold Me Down” topped the chart for 6 weeks right after B.I.G.’s death.
 It was replaced by B.I.G.’s “Hypnotize,” a song which Combs helped write and produce, for three weeks.
 A three-week stint by Hanson’s “Mmmbop” interrupted the Combs/B.I.G. stranglehold briefly – then “I’ll Be Missing You” began its chart run.
-It was then supplanted by “Mo Money Mo Problems,” another B.I.G. hit with Combs featured as a writer and producer.
+It was supplanted by “Mo Money Mo Problems,” another B.I.G. hit with Combs featured as a writer and producer.
 All told, Combs spent 22 weeks on top of the Hot 100 chart in 1997 as a writer, producer, and/or performer.